Youngkin and McAuliffe report massive summer fundraising hauls in Virginia’s race for governor

 The largest single donor to McAuliffe, who served as governor from 2014 to 2018 and is seeking a comeback, was the Democratic Governors Association, which chipped in $2.5 million.
 He reported no loans to his own campaign.

+Several of McAuliffe’s other biggest donors were labor unions, such as an arm of the Laborers’ International Union of North America, which gave $500,000, and the Communications Workers of America, which gave $200,000.
+McAuliffe also got a $250,000 contribution from Democratic megadonor George Soros.

 The totals reported by both campaigns are new heights for political fundraising in Virginia.
-Four years ago, Gov. Ralph Northam (D) raised $7.4 million for the same reporting period, according to VPAP.
+Four years ago, Gov. Ralph Northam (D) raised $7.4 million for the same reporting period, according to the VPAP.

 Independent candidate Princess Blanding reported raising $1,258 for the period and has almost $6,000 in cash on hand.

-Early voting begins Friday in Virginia, and McAuliffe and Youngkin are set to square off Thursday at 7 p.m. in the first of only two debates scheduled ahead of the Nov.
-2 Election Day.
+Early voting begins Friday in Virginia, and McAuliffe and Youngkin are set to square off Thursday at 7 p.m. in the first of only two debates scheduled ahead of Election Day on Nov.
+2.

 The offices of lieutenant governor and attorney general are also on the ballot, along with all 100 seats in the House of Delegates.
 Democrats are defending a 55-45 majority in the House.

-The other statewide races also reported big fundraising totals.
+The other statewide races also reported big fundraising totals, with Democrats entering the final two months before the election with more money to spend than Republicans.

+In the lieutenant governor’s race, Del.
+Hala S. Ayala (D-Prince William) collected just over $800,000 in July and August, and had nearly $890,000 in her coffers at the end of the reporting period.

+The bulk of Ayala’s money came from the Democratic Party and unions.
+The Legislative Majority PAC, a national group that targets key races around the country, donated $100,000 to Ayala’s campaign.
+The United Food and Commercial Workers International Union kicked in $50,000, while the Virginia Professional Firefighters union contributed $25,000.

+Ayala also received $25,000 from the Dominion Energy political action committee, a supporter that caused the two-term delegate some trouble during the Democratic primary election after she vowed not to take money from the politically powerful utility company.

-In the lieutenant governor race, Democrat Hala Ayala raised just over $800,000 for July and August and has a little more than $888,000 in cash on hand.
-Republican Winsome Sears raised a little more than $630,000 and finished the period with almost $326,000 in cash.
+Republican Winsome Sears, a former delegate in Norfolk, raised slightly more than $630,000 in July and August, ending the period with almost $326,000 in cash.

+Sears — who surprised supporters earlier this month by laying off her campaign director and other key staffers — collected $30,000 from the Black America’s political action committee, a group that supports conservative African Americans.
+The national Republican State Leadership Committee and Republican donor Richard Gilliam, a coal industry mogul, each contributed $25,000 to Sears.

 Incumbent state attorney general Mark R. Herring (D) reported raising more than $1.4 million over the summer and entered September with just over $1.3 million in cash.

+Herring received $500,000 from the Democratic Attorneys General Association and a total of $210,000 from various unions.

 Republican challenger Jason Miyares raised $707,000 and has a little over $1 million on hand.
+His major contributors were Gilliam, who donated $75,000 to Miyares, and Dominion, which contributed $50,000.